fprimex/plac_ini/README.txt

   That is, if a config file has many more sections and items, they will not be provided in the argument list.

+* All things that plac can do, hopefully plac_ini works with, so reference that documentation and send me bug reports.
+I am going to work on tests.

 The source code is hosted on Github.

 https://github.com/fprimex/plac_ini